 I used Sangean’s other models, as well but this one is a nice step forward.
 Let’s dig deeper.

 To begin with, it has a clock which you can set an alarm or a timer.
 On its screen, the battery life is also visible as well as how good the signal is.
-It also has headphone and auxiliary input jacks.
+It also has headphones and auxiliary input jacks.

 In order to set the AM/FM bandwidths, you need to hold the Display button for a few seconds until the settings menu appears.
-Then, press Up and Down Tuning buttons to select the bandwidth you want to.
+Then, press the Up and Down Tuning buttons to select the bandwidth you want to.
 The manual recommends 2.5 KHz to receive the stronger AM stations.
 This sounded weird to me since normally we set 6 KHz but I did what they suggested.
 It turned out to be all right.